-Beto O’Rourke stumps with his wife amid struggles with women
+O’Rourke campaigns with wife, looks to boost female support

 Winning over women will be crucial to success in Iowa.
 Women made up a majority of Iowa voters who supported Democratic House candidates, according to AP VoteCast, a survey of voters from the 2018 midterms, and they typically turn out in stronger numbers than men for the caucuses, which begin the presidential nominating process.

 O’Rourke received 52 percent of the 2018 female vote in the nation’s largest red state compared to 48 percent for Cruz, according to VoteCast, though Cruz won the race by 2.6 percentage points.

-Even as he reboots his campaign, the new Beto O’Rourke at times looks like the old one.
-He recently livestreamed getting a haircut, a move he also made while running for Senate.
-But he joked this time about “cutting off some of this ear hair you get when you get older,” a quip that women on social media quickly noted a female candidate wouldn’t have been able to live down.
+O’Rourke’s campaign also points to recent polling suggesting he could beat President Donald Trump in a head-to-head, 2020 matchup, fueled by strong favorability ratings with women.

+Amy joined her husband as he shook hands and took pictures after the Ottumwa event — and her presence did help win over at least one Iowa Democrat.

+“She seemed a little uncomfortable to talk to the crowd, as I would feel, but she seemed very easy to talk to,” said Deb Blew, a 64-year-old retired school administrative worker from Ottumwa.

 Avery Blank, an adviser to the Washington-based Wilson Center’s Women in Public Service Project, wrote a column about Amy’s nonspeaking role in the O’Rourke launch video.
 She says the campaign missed a chance to leverage what she knew about her husband as a person — but appearing together before voters can fix that.